In Ireland, gifting money to your loved ones is pretty easy, but it’s important to bear in mind that some gifts might be taxable.

 Group A also includes parents who take an inheritance from their child but only where the parent takes full and complete ownership of the inheritance.
 Indeed, if a parent receives an inheritance where they do not have full and complete ownership of the benefit, or if a parent receives a gift, then Group B applies.

-It’s important to know that when a parent inherits from their child, and have full and complete ownership of the inheritance, they are exempt from tax.
-And this, only if in the last five years, the child took a gift from either parent and it was not exempt from CAT.
+It’s important to know that when a parent inherits from their child, and has full and complete ownership of the inheritance, they are exempt from gift tax in Ireland.
+And this, is only if in the last five years, the child took a gift from either parent and it was not exempt from CAT.
 In this case, no tax needs to be paid even if the inheritance from the child is over the threshold.

 Group B applies where the beneficiary is the: